Blockstream/satellite/doc/antenna-pointing.md

 Additionally, you will need to define:

 - Symbol rate: set it to "1000 kbaud" (or "1000000 baud", or "1 Mbaud", depending on the units adopted by your finder).
-- 22 kHz: enable only when using a Universal LNB and pointing to Galaxy 18 or Eutelsat 113 (i.e., when receiving in [Ku high band](frequency.md)).
+- 22 kHz: enable only when using a Universal LNB and pointing to Galaxy 18 (i.e., when receiving in [Ku high band](frequency.md)).
 Otherwise, leave it disabled.
 See the [notes regarding Universal LNBs](hardware-components.md#universal-lnb).

 After the configuration, the finder will typically present you with signal strength and (or) quality indicators.
 At this point, try aligning your antenna until you can maximize these levels.